Online MACM Curriculum

 - Coursework associated with the residency

 - Travel to and from Charlotte, North Carolina

-- Housing (discounted hotels and housing may be available) and meals for six days
+- Housing (discounted hotels and housing are available) and meals for five (5) to six (6) days

 With the exception of Old Testament Survey (OT500) and New Testament Survey (NT501), which are offered more often, the remaining six (6) courses with residency are offered once every four (4) semesters according to the chart below: